jadecobra/python_tdd_exercises/source/code/code_person_factory.rst

 ###########################################
-How to create a person: Tests and Solution
+How to make a person: Tests and Solution
 ###########################################

 **********